-allow read, write: if true — the Firebase rules epidemic
+"allow read, write: if true" — the Firestore rules gap nobody fixes in time

-When you create a new Firestore database, Firebase gives you two options for initial security rules: "Start in production mode" (deny all) or "Start in test mode."
-Test mode creates these rules:
+When you create a new Firestore database, Firebase gives you two options: "start in production mode" (deny everything, you write rules) or "start in test mode" (allow read, write: if true for 30 days).

 rules_version = '2';